 Positive Self Talk: The thoughts we think repetitively have power, they influence both our outlook and our actions.
 Constantly telling ourselves we aren’t good enough or “you will be good enough when…” is detrimental to our self-esteem.
 When you catch yourself talking badly about yourself try to stop those thoughts in their tracks and replace those thoughts with positive thoughts.

 It can be more neutral comments like “we’re getting there” “we’re not doing so bad” or really positive like “you are a divine goddess” “you’re a swimming champion with the body of a god.”
 Say nice things about yourself and see not only how much better you feel, but how others start to notice your new found confidence.

-Eating right and exercise: Taking care of our body is not only good for our health, but is a sign of self-love.
+Eating right and exercise: Taking care of our body is not only good for our physical and mental health, but is also a sign of self-love.
 It boosts your confidence when you look and feel strong.